Hornan7/Cardano-Constitution-MVG/README.md

 > **Note**
 >
+> In this Constitution, unless the context indicates otherwise, the following terms mean:
 > 1. A **Natural Person** is a person, in legal meaning, that is one who has its own legal personality, and that is an individual human being.
-> 2. An **Artificial Intelligence** refers to a human-built entity that can act in ways characteristic of intelligent beings, especially humans.
+> 2. An **Artificial Intelligence** refers to a human-built entity that can act in ways characteristic of intelligent beings, especially humans. <https://academic.oup.com/book/35026/chapter/298856312>
 > 3. A **Juridical Person** refers to a human legal person that is not a single natural person but an organization recognized by law as a fictitious person such as a corporation,
 >    government agency, non-governmental organisation, or international organization (such as the United Nations).
+> 4. The **Governance Mechanism** refers to the CIP-1694 governance rule including governance bodies, governance actions, their ratifications and enactments.